 In software development solutions, the end product is a binary or a collection of binaries and associated artefacts.
 These are typically produced as a result of a build pipeline that compiles the source code and any supporting artefacts together and produces consistent results for a given version of the source code.
 By design, these artefacts for a given version should be reproducible.
 The released binary or package has a clear progression of features and bug-fixes in the release timeline.

 In Machine Learning, the build result is a Model, which is a sweet spot in the problem’s solution space.
 This point is hard to reproduce in multiple builds of the same version of the source code.
 This is mostly because source code is just one part of the build process in Machine Learning.
 A build, or a Model training in Machine Learning, is using a data set that potentially contains a pattern (or called a hypothesis), and source code that determines how to traverse the data set to find this pattern which can be used to generate predictions on related but never before seen data sets, or as called later real world data.
-While the source code and the data set can be the same for a given two training runs, the pattern the algorithm ends up with could be (and almost always will be) different.
+While the source code and the data set can be the same for a given two training runs, the pattern the algorithm ends up with could be different.

 Imagine you have at your table a physical model of one of those topographic maps of a mountainous terrain.
 You’d have mountain tops, valleys, and one or two trenches.
 You are tasked to find the lowest point (minima) in the map by only making finite small incremental steps of touches with your eyes closed.
 Each round starts with a clean state with you having to forget what you learnt from the earlier round (somehow, I don’t know, let’s say hypnosis is involved).
 In this case, you would find low points in the map just by touching, but multiple rounds would probably result in you deciding different valleys or trenches being the lowest point (you can’t undo your steps), which are not the actual lowest point (local minima, not the true minima).
 You might even find the actual lowest point at one round as well.
 You can change factors like the distance each step would travel (the distance between two touch points), or the finite number of steps for each round.